Full-time: 4 years, Part-time: up to 8 years †

 Specialise in applied economics

-The BA (Hons) Economics for Business will set you apart from graduates of more traditional economics degrees.
+The BA (Hons) Economics degree will set you apart from graduates of more traditional economics degrees.
 The focus is on giving you a solid grounding in economic theory but then using that theory to address real-world business challenges.

 You’ll be equipped to handle economic data, undertake research and analysis, and reach the high standards of professional practice you will need as an applied economist.
 Our aim is to develop you as a forward-thinking economist with the skills, vision and analytical thinking to shape any organisation’s success.